InnovateForVegas/.github/CONTRIBUTING.md

 ## This Document

-This original CONTRIBUTING document has been composed by and for the Innovate for Vegas Foundation by [Dan Hugo](https://github.com/DanHugoDanHugo).
+This original, base CONTRIBUTING document has been composed by and for the Innovate for Vegas Foundation by [Dan Hugo](https://github.com/DanHugoDanHugo).

 Please find the revision controlled version of this document with history in the GitHub.com [Innovate for Vegas Foundation organization](https://github.com/InnovateForVegas) top-level repository at [CONTRIBUTING.md](https://github.com/InnovateForVegas/.github/blob/main/CONTRIBUTING.md).